DevExpress/devextreme-documentation/concepts/05 UI Components/Splitter/00 Getting Started with Splitter/10 Configure Panes.md

-The following base options are available for a pane:
+The following options specify the Splitter state and available user interaction capabilities:

 - [resizable](/Documentation/ApiReference/UI_Components/dxSplitter/Configuration/items/#resizable) (default: `true`)
-If true, a handle appears at the side of the pane.
+If true, a handle appears on the pane separator.
 Drag the handle to adjust pane size.

 - [collapsible](/Documentation/ApiReference/UI_Components/dxSplitter/Configuration/items/#collapsible) (default: `false`)
 If true, an arrow appears on the handle.
-Click the arrow to close the pane.
+Click the arrow to collapse/expand the pane.

 - [collapsed](/Documentation/ApiReference/UI_Components/dxSplitter/Configuration/items/#collapsed) (default: `false`)
-Specifies whether the pane is initially collapsed.
+Specifies whether the pane is collapsed.

-All Splitter "size" properties depend on its [orientation](/Documentation/ApiReference/UI_Components/dxSplitter/Configuration/#orientation).
-If it is *'horizontal'*, "size" is the width.
-Otherwise, it is height.
-The following pane "size" properties can be specified:
+Use the following properties to specify pane size.
+Note that all these properties depend on Splitter [orientation](/Documentation/ApiReference/UI_Components/dxSplitter/Configuration/#orientation).
+They specify width in   *'horizontal'* orientation and height in *'vertical'* orientation.

 - [size](/Documentation/ApiReference/UI_Components/dxSplitter/Configuration/items/#size)
-Initial pane width/height.
+Pane width/height.

 - [minSize](/Documentation/ApiReference/UI_Components/dxSplitter/Configuration/items/#minSize)
 Minimum width/height for a resizable pane.